-CityWorks DC is a new non-profit venture incubated by CityBridge Education.
-Our work will include launching new and amplifying existing initiatives that reshape education-to-employment pathways in Washington, D.C.
-Our first initiative is CareerWise DC.
+CityWorks DC is a non-profit venture incubated by CityBridge Education.
+Our work includes launching new and amplifying existing initiatives that reshape education-to-employment pathways in Washington, D.C.
+Our first initiative was CareerWise DC.

 OUR MISSION: Reshape education-to-employment pathways in Washington, D.C. so that more young people are equipped with the “social mobility trifecta”— 1) paid, relevant work experience, 2) valuable certifications and credentials, and 3) a supportive professional network (i.e., social capital).

 OUR VISION: Young people growing up in D.C. secure meaningful work that can support a family, build personal wealth, and drive economic growth in the region.

 THE NEED: Washington, D.C. faces a pair of seemingly intractable problems.
 First, most young Washingtonians, especially those growing up in low-income households, have been shut out of the thriving local economy.
 We know, for example, that 81 percent of “good jobs” in D.C. require a postsecondary degree, and yet fewer than 20 percent of DC public high school graduates currently complete college within 6 years.
 As a result, young people growing up in DC are unable to access the tens of thousands of high-wage, high-demand jobs available in our booming regional economy.

 Second, many regional businesses increasingly are hurting for talent.
 Hard-to-fill positions remain open for months.
 Lacking a local talent pipeline, companies turn to import talent from outside D.C.
 Employers, as a result, are facing increased recruitment and retention costs.
 By recruiting only from traditional sources of talent (i.e., 4-year institutions), they’re also failing to build a diverse workforce.